 In 1964 Courrèges presented a space-age series of clothes that proved influential in establishing white and silver as the colours of the season.
 In the same year, he introduced trouser-suits into his collection, and these subsequently entered mainstream fashion on a large scale.

 Christian Dior “plunged necklines below the waist,” and armholes dipped, as well, in the following year.
-Yves Saint Laurent had fashionable society wearing Mondrian dresses in 1965 and Pop Art dresses decorated with comic strips a year later.
+Yves St Laurent had fashionable society wearing Mondrian dresses in 1965 and Pop Art dresses decorated with comic strips a year later.

-Fashion-conscious women had adopted higher, fuller hair styles by 1960, and a blown up air-filled effect continued to be used by many women throughout the decade, despite regular fashion reports informing women that it was no longer fashionable.
+Fashion-conscious women had adopted higher, fuller hairstyles by 1960, and a blown-up air-filled effect continued to be used by many women throughout the decade, despite regular fashion reports informing women that it was no longer fashionable.

 The biggest “hair” name of the 60s was probably Vidal Sassoon, who, in 1963, introduced the asymmetric 5-point style and the famous ‘Bob’ cut.
 He let the hair swing free and cut the style into the hair, eliminating the need for an hour in front of the mirror armed with hairspray and pins.

 The bob proved very popular with young women, especially in London, and is still one of the most popular female haircuts.

 The geometric style worn by Mary Quant was popular with young girls – It was very short, straight and severe, and was another speciality of Vidal Sassoon.

 In the mid-60s (particularly during the Swinging London period), teenage hair was either very short (the 5-point and bob for example) or very long and worn fallen over one eye.

 As the decade progressed and Mod segued into Hippie, the most memorable visual symbol was the long, flowing, often unkempt hairstyles of the Peace & Love era.